Volodymyr-M/docs/_tabs/tasks.md

 ## Fixed Cost

-If there's a cost specifically assotiated with your particular task, you can set it in **Fixed Cost** property available in **Task Properties** dialog.
+If there's a cost specifically associated with your particular task, you can set it in **Fixed Cost** property available in **Task Properties** dialog.

 Task's total cost (shown in **Cost** column of the task list) is calculated as a total of Fixed Cost and costs of assigned resources based on their costs/rates.